dineshelavazhagan/goole_lens-ai-/README.md

 |--------------|-----------|--------|----------|
 | CLIP + FAISS | 0.95      | 0.90   | 0.92     |

- **This approach Gave higher similarity results and expected outputs and have higer accuracy compared to other approaches**
+ **This approach Gave higher similarity results and expected outputs and had higher accuracy compared to other approaches**

 1. **Run code**:
    ```bash